stolksdorf/git-replant/readme.md

 Available options are
     -v, --version     display git replant version
-    --dry-run         display what actions this command will take, but not execute them
+    --dry-run         display what actions this command will take, but not execute them --auto            adds '-Xtheirs' to all rebase commands.
+When resolving conflicts will use subtree's changes.
     *                 all other options will be passed through to the internal rebase calls.

 Actions: